kachick/wait-other-jobs/README.md

         # timeout-minutes: 15 # Recommended to be enabled with reasonable value
 ```

+If you are using this action in multiple jobs on the same repository, you should manually avoid deadlocks.\
+You can use the `skip-list` option that described below for this purpose.

 You can change the token, polling interval, allow/deny list and turns early-exit as below.

 ```yaml